 (Note: that’s a big key to this whole thing.
 Overspeed training is based on 100% effort.
 You’re trying to train your body to go faster than it thinks it can, so that max effort is important.)

 Out on the course, I thought I was hitting it farther, but you can never be sure until you put some data behind it, and after six weeks I did.

 The numbers the SkyTrak was spitting out were causing me to take double-takes.
 What previously was an absolute bomb became somewhat normal.
 After six weeks, my ball speed average increased by 4 MPH while my clubhead speed ticked up to a 115 MPH average.

 (Another note: SkyTrak is a high-speed-camera-based launch monitor, so it doesn’t track club data – it uses an algorithm based on ball speed, spin and launch angle to come up with an approximate value.

 I was carrying the ball 22 yards farther with a total distance of 315 versus 289 a month and a half prior.
-This boggled my mind so much so that as I was preparing to write this article earlier this week, I went back and rehit 10 drivers (admittedly really well) and saw the same numbers.
+This boggled my mind so much so that as I was preparing to write this article, I went back and rehit 10 drivers (admittedly really well) and saw the same numbers.
 And for what it’s worth, this is the exact same driver, shaft, etc.

 I’m flying the ball as far as it was going with a ~20-yard rollout six weeks ago.
 That’s a huge advantage!
 There’s definitely some acclimation needed in order to dial back in the accuracy that will be required to play good golf, but that was part of the reason I opted to try this in my offseason.
 I have the next 3-4 months to not only continue to add speed and incremental distance gains, but also get my yardages down throughout the bag.